Engee documentation

 Dependencies

-To use this parameter, set the Source of beamforming direction parameter to `Property'.
+To use this parameter, set the Source of beamforming direction parameter to Property.

-0 (by default) | non-negative integer.
+0 (default) | non-negative integer

-Enable weights output - output of beamformer weights
+Enable weights output — output of the weights of the pass beam shaper:q[<br>] disabled (by default) | enabled

 Sensor Array

-Array (no subarrays) (by default) | Partitioned array | Replicated subarray
+Specify sensor array as — method for specifying the pass array:q[<br>] Array (no subarrays) (default) | Partitioned array | Replicated subarray

 Available values:

-• Array (no subarrays).
+• Array (no subarrays)

 • Partitioned array